List of Staff Directory

 Visual Arts Teacherjgchavez@seattleschools.org

-I am truly excited to be working with the amazing students, staff, and families here at Coe.
-This is my second year teaching visual arts at Coe and my seventh year teaching elementary art over all.
-I have a BFA in Art Education as well as Painting and I am currently working on my MEd in Educational Leadership.
-I am originally from Fort Collins, CO.
-I just moved to the Seattle area and I really enjoy exploring all the fun stuff and amazing food that this city has to offer!
-In my down time I also enjoy traveling, hiking and playing with my dog, Paisley.
+I am truly excited to start another year working with the amazing students, staff, and families here at Coe.
+I have been teaching visual arts at Coe since the 2018 school year.
+I have a BFA in Art Education and Painting from Colorado State University as well as a Masters of Education in Educational Leadership from Concordia University.
+I am originally from Fort Collins, Colorado but I have taught in many places.
+Since I moved to the Seattle area I have really enjoyed exploring all the fun stuff and amazing food that this city has to offer!
+In my downtime I also enjoy traveling, hiking, and playing with my dog, Paisley.

 There are very few jobs where one can experience openness, curiosity and joy on a daily basis.
 I feel so lucky to share in my students’ enthusiasm and passion for learning.
 My greatest hope is that their early learning experiences are positive and empowering.
 I am looking forward to a fantastic year!

-I am delighted to be the Kearns Librarian at Frantz H. Coe Elementary School, where I have been a member of the community as a volunteer, tutor, and instructional assistant for thirteen years.
-Collaborating with classroom teachers on library lessons and talking to students about books are just a couple of the great things about my job.
-I have a Masters in Teaching with a library endorsement from Seattle Pacific University, an MBA from Boston University, and a BA in Literature and Classics from Wheaton College.
-Outside school I enjoy walking with my husband and our dog around Queen Anne, and looking for the next great book for the Kearns Library.
-(Look for me at the Queen Anne Library!)
-My daughter, Katherine, is a Coe alumna and a freshman at Wellesley College.
+I am delighted to be the Kearns Librarian at Frantz H. Coe Elementary School, where I have been a member of the community since 2002.
+Matching Coe students with books that they love and collaborating with classroom teachers are just a couple of the great things about my job.
+I have an MA in Teaching with a library endorsement from Seattle Pacific University, an MBA from Boston University, and a BA in Literature and Classics from Wheaton College.
+Outside school I enjoy walking with my husband around Queen Anne, swimming, and reading.
+My daughter, Katherine, is a Coe alumna.

 Special Education Teachercaege@seattleschools.org

 Hello!
-My name is Sarah Epperson, and I am one of the resource room teachers here at Coe.
-I received my bachelor’s degree at Western Washington University.
-I have my master’s in Special Education from Seattle Pacific University.
+My name is Sarah Epperson, and I am one of the resource room teachers at Coe.
+I have been teaching at Coe since 2017.
+I received my bachelor’s degree at Western Washington University and my master’s in Special Education from Seattle Pacific University.
 Previously, I taught in the Northshore School District and at a British International School in Thailand.
-I enjoy traveling, running, hiking, playing soccer and spending time with family and friends.
+I enjoy traveling, running, hiking, playing soccer, and spending time with family and friends.

-During my career, I have enjoyed teaching Resource Room, kindergarten, 1st, 4th and 5th grades.
+During my career, I have enjoyed being a special education teacher, a reading specialist, and teaching kindergarten, 1st, 4th, and 5th grades.
 I am an avid reader and passionate about literacy, creating community, and social justice.
-I am delighted to be supporting students in their literacy goals!
-Feel free to stop by the Reading Nook at the west end of the 3rd Floor for a visit!
-I was born in Norway, attended public schools in Virginia, University of Richmond as an undergraduate, and UW for graduate school twice.
+I was born in Norway, attended public schools in Virginia, University of Richmond as an undergraduate, and UW for graduate school.
 I am National Board certified in literacy.
-(I love school!)
-My husband and I have a son and a daughter who are both in college.
+I love school!
+My husband and I have a son and a daughter who are both graduates of SPS and UW.
 We love dancing, long walks, and eating pastries on the weekends.

 I started teaching at Coe in 2013.
 I have taught grades one through five but enjoy working with fourth graders most of all.
 In 2002, I moved to Seattle to pursue my teaching career.
 I grew up in New Hampshire and try to go back every year to visit my family.
-Presently, I live in Fremont with my partner Carrie and our pets.
-We love hiking in the Pacific Northwest with our dogs, going to Mariners games, and exploring our beautiful city.
+Presently, I live in Shoreline with my wife Carrie and our pets.
+We enjoy biking and hiking in the Pacific Northwest and going to Mariners games.
 I have had the opportunity to teach at many schools and have come to the conclusion that Coe is the best place to teach and learn.